casinthecloud/java-shiro-cas-client-demo/README.md

 Most of the configuration is defined in the **src/main/resources/shiro.ini** file.
 Use your own CAS in the cloud server

-The logout is performed by calling the **http://localhost:8080/logout** url from the CAS in the cloud logout page (in the browser).
+Although the configuration may handle logout requests directly from the CAS server, the logout is performed by calling the **http://localhost:8080/logout.jsp** url from the logout page of the CAS server (in the browser) as the CAS server is obviously not able to contact directly your **localhost:8080**.
+It would work with a real public hostname.

 ==